ADolbyB/sdr-beamforming/README.md

     - Make sure to test run and UPDATE the image (this may take awhile).
         - In Ubuntu, if this does not happen automatically, then click `Activities` in the top right corner and search for `Software Updater`.
     - With the KrakenSDR plugged in and powered on:
-        - Add the 5 different Realtek RTL2838UHIDIR USB Device Filters.
+        - The RTL-SDR USB Device Filter should already be added in the VBox hypervisor.
-        - The RTL-SDR USB Device Filter should already be added.
+        - If not, add it here: `Settings -> USB -> USB Device Filters`

 - Next, we need to fix the 16 MB `usbfs_memory_mb` that will prevent using all 5 RTL-SDRs in the KrakenSDR.
     - Temporary Fix (Does Not Survive Reboot):